-(UPDATED 11/5/19): This is a construction update for the Guardians of the Galaxy coaster for November 2019.
-Disney announced its plans for the Guardians of the Galaxy: Cosmic Rewind coming to Epcot over two years ago, and since then we’ve seen the construction start and go to the next level.
+(UPDATED 1/21/20): This is a construction update for the Guardians of the Galaxy coaster for January 2020.
+Disney announced its plans for Guardians of the Galaxy: Cosmic Rewind coming to Epcot over two years ago, and since then we’ve seen the construction rise to the next level.

-In this post we’re going to look at all the latest updates from the outside of the Guardians attraction, and see what’s new.
+In this post, we’re going to look at all the latest construction updates from the Guardians attraction, and see what’s new.

 Scroll down for the latest construction photos of the Guardians of the Galaxy: Cosmic Rewind roller coaster…

 Most of the interesting work on the attraction is happening inside the show building, which unfortunately right now is completely covered in walls.
 In fact, it’s difficult to give a regular construction update on the ride because the vast majority of the work is taking place within those walls and we can’t see it, (Unlike the TRON coaster).

 The last time we looked at the progress on the Guardians coaster we saw work being done on the outside the building as new pavement was being installed.

 This week we are going to look at the progress of the new concrete as well as the rest of the exterior of the building.

 To learn more about this attraction read our Guide to Guardians of the Galaxy: Cosmic Rewind, and find out everything we know so far including opening info, ride vehicles and more…

 For sure it’s one of the most amazing new Disney rides and attractions coming in the next few years!

 You can also get the latest from around Disney World at more construction projects currently going on in our Walt Disney World Construction Updates page.